-Ancillary services and strategic initiatives operating loss for the first quarter of 2018 decreased by approximately \$51 million from the first quarter of 2017, which included an adjustment to the gain on the APAC JV ownership change of \$6 million, a goodwill impairment charge of \$24 million related to our vascular access reporting unit, and an asset impairment of \$15 million related to the restructuring of our pharmacy business.
-Excluding these items from the first quarter of 2017, adjusted operating losses decreased by \$18 million, primarily due to shared savings recognized at DaVita Health Solutions in the first quarter of 2018, improvement in our international business offset by an increase in adjusted losses at our pharmacy business.
+Ancillary services and strategic initiatives operating loss for the nine months ended September 30, 2018, which included a net gain on changes in ownership interests of \$32 million, other asset impairment charges of \$17 million and restructuring charges of \$11 million related to our pharmacy business, an equity investment loss of \$6 million for goodwill impairments at our APAC JV and a goodwill impairment charge of \$3 million, decreased by approximately \$79 million from the same period in 2017, which included goodwill impairment charges of \$35 million related to our vascular access reporting unit, an equity investment loss of \$6 million for goodwill impairments at our APAC JV, an asset impairment of \$15 million related to the restructuring of our pharmacy business, restructuring charges related to our international business of \$3 million, and an adjustment to the gain on the APAC JV ownership change of \$6 million.
+Excluding these items from their respective periods, adjusted operating losses decreased by \$31 million, primarily due to shared savings recognized at DaVita Health Solutions in the first quarter of 2018 and improvement in our international business, partially offset by an increase in costs at VillageHealth.